sachagavino/nmgc-2.0/docs/source/introduction.rst

 What is NMGC?
 =================
-\justifying
-The Nautilus Multi-Grain Code (NMGC) is a gas-grain code for astrochemistry written in Fortran 90 and derived from the code Nautilus .
+The Nautilus Multi-Grain Code (NMGC) is a gas-grain code for astrochemistry written in Fortran 90 and derived from the code Nautilus.
 The software is mainly written to compute the chemical evolution of a physical model, given a set of initial chemical abundances.
 It is particularly suited to calculate the chemical abundances in molecular clouds and protoplanetary disks.